CSCfi/csc-user-guide/docs/apps/qiskit-on-iqm.md

 module load helmi_qiskit
 ```

-This command will also show how to load helmi_qiskit:
+This command will also show how to load `helmi_qiskit`:

 ```bash
 module avail helmi_qiskit